Blog

 Layer 1 – The Borrow APR (Streaming Cost)

 The Borrow APR is not a fixed rate.
-It is a piecewise-linear function of pool utilization, configured per pool by the market admin using a kinked interest rate model with two kink points (U_k1 and U_k2).
-Below the first kink, rates rise gradually; between the kinks, they accelerate; above the second kink, they climb steeply toward APR_max.
-All parameters — BaseAPR, APR_k1, APR_k2, APR_max — are configurable risk parameters set at the pool level by the market admin, not as protocol-wide constants.
+It is a piecewise-linear function of pool utilization, configured per pool by the market admin using a kinked interest rate model with two inflection points.
+Below the first inflection, rates rise gradually; between the two points, they accelerate; above the second, they climb steeply toward a configured maximum.
+All parameters on this curve are configurable risk parameters set at the pool level by the market admin, not as protocol-wide constants.

 Layer 2 – The Reactive Interest Rate Modifier (Dynamic Multiplier)

-The modifier adjusts dynamically: when utilization exceeds the pool’s target_utilization_ratio_bps, the modifier increases — raising the cost of new and existing borrows.
+The modifier adjusts dynamically: when utilization exceeds the pool’s target, the modifier increases, raising the cost of new and existing borrows.
 When utilization falls below target, the modifier decreases.
-The speed of adjustment is controlled by ir_reactivity_constant (range 0–100); setting it to zero disables the reactive modifier entirely for that pool.
+The speed of adjustment is controlled by a reactivity setting (range 0–100); setting it to zero disables the reactive modifier entirely for that pool.

-What this means for institutional borrowers: A pool operating near or above its target utilization will impose a cost premium that compounds on top of the base kinked rate.
-Borrowers entering a high-utilization pool are not just paying the current rate — they are exposed to upward rate drift until utilization normalizes.
-Monitoring the Borrow APY field in the Markets table and the pool’s current utilization before entering a position is a prerequisite for accurate cost modeling.
+A pool operating near or above its target utilization will impose a cost premium that compounds on top of the base kinked rate.
+Borrowers entering a high-utilization pool are not just paying the current rate; they are exposed to upward rate drift until utilization normalizes.
+Checking the current Borrow APY in the Markets table and the pool’s current utilization before entering a position is a prerequisite for accurate cost modeling.

 Layer 3 – The Operation Fee (One-Time Atomic Cost)

-When a borrower opens or increases a borrow, an operation fee is charged as a percentage of the principal.
+When a borrower opens or increases a borrow, an operation fee is charged as a percentage of the principal and added to the debt.
+Because the fee becomes part of the outstanding debt, it accrues interest for the lifetime of the position.
 The fee is routed to protocol beneficiaries such as the Insurance Fund (ensuring Insurance Fund protection) or treasury, as configured per pool by the market admin.
 The operation fee is displayed in the fee breakdown before the borrower confirms the transaction.

 Layer 4 – The Network Transaction Fee